openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ## <a name="run-image-classification"></a>Step 4: Run Inference on the Sample

-To run the **Image Classification** code sample with an input image using the IR model:
+To run the **Image Classification** code sample with an input image using, the OpenVINO IR model:

 1. Set up the OpenVINO environment variables:
 @sphinxdirective